Create Team Agreements

 - Schedule time for the team to meet.
 Allow at least 1.5 hours.
 Don has seen these take as long as 3 hours

 With the team gathered:

 - Label a sheet “How can we make our team fail?”
-Individually, the team members list all the work practices, decisions, and behaviors that will cause the team to suffer and fail.
+Individually, the team members list all the work habits, decisions, and behaviors that will cause the team to suffer and fail.
 When finished, team members share their post-its and post items on the flip chart.

 - Label a sheet “Close to the Truth.”
 Ask “What items on previous sheet are close to current behavior?” or “Which of these are we likely to encounter as a team?”
 Move those stickies to this sheet.

 - Label a sheet “We Work Together Best When.”
-Have participants lead the creation of agreements, practices, meetings, and behaviors that will help the team succeed.
+Have participants lead the creation of agreements, habits, meetings, and behaviors that will help the team succeed.
 Think about how you can work together and behave to prevent the items on the second flip chart from happening.

 - Have the team formalize their agreements by signing the “We Work Together Best When” flip chart.

 - Monitor the team’s behavior.
 Do they operate according to their agreements?
 If not, does the team self correct?

 - As time goes by, does the team revisit their agreements to see which have become habits and can be removed from the list?
 Have other behavior issues come up that need to be added?

 Social systems, however, can be organized either by default or by design.
 In default, the beliefs, assumptions, and expectations that underlie the system go unexamined.
 In design, the beliefs, assumptions, and expectations are made explicit, being constantly examined and monitored.—Jamshid Gharajedaghi

 Team foundations get created using SmallStableTeams.
 Now the team members need to determine how they will interact, make decisions, and work together.